August 8th, 2014. Loei Province, Thailand

 Last June, The National Council for Peace and Order (NCPO) deployed about 120 soldiers in Loei’s Wangsaphung district to guard six villages where tensions between villagers and the mining company Tungkum Limited Company (TKL) were high.

-28th July 2014, the military called for a public hearing to be held with all the villagers in order to determine how the conflict with TKL could be resolved.
+28th July 2014, the military called for a public hearing to be held with all the villagers to determine how the conflict with TKL could be resolved.
 However, village leaders Mrs. Porntip Hongchai and Ms. Pattraporn Kaengjampa, both members of the KBRK, refused to attend any such meeting.

-When questioned by the army why they refused the invitation, Ms. Kaengjampa replied that they felt the army was overstepping its duty by interfering in the community’s conflict with TKL.
+When questioned by the army as to why they refused the invitation, Ms. Kaengjampa replied that they felt the army was overstepping its duty by interfering in the community’s conflict with TKL.
 She also stated that the community’s demands were still those that had been sent to the NCPO in July.

 After a meeting on August 5th with the National Human Rights Committee, KBRK met with local authorities and expressed its concerns about the military occupation.
-The meeting included the Loei Lieutenant Governor as well as officials from Thai Departments of Industry, Mines and Pollution Control.
+The meeting included the Loei Lieutenant Governor as well as officials from the Thai Departments of Industry, Mines, and Pollution Control.
 Concerning KBRK’s criticism that the military’s committees were not working in the interest of the community, the Lieutenant Governor replied that he had no authority over the Khaoloung Special Unit occupying Wangsapung.

 Follow-up on the May 15th attack

 Since the violence of 15 May, nearly a month has passed.
-Local authorities (including the Department of Industries and Mines), police and soldiers all maintain that TKL’s mining and movement of ore and materials out of the mine is “legal.”
+Local authorities (including the Department of Industries and Mines), police, and soldiers all maintain that TKL’s mining and movement of ore and materials out of the mine is “legal.”

 *To learn more about KBRK and PI’s Protection Desk in Thailand, click here.